Elie Lighthouse Things to do in the East Neuk of Fife

 Anstruther

-Next to Cellardyke is Anstruther – a bustling village with a harbour packed with fishing boats.
+Next to Cellardyke is Anstruther.
+A bustling village with a harbour packed with fishing boats.
 The harbour’s shore contains independent businesses, including gift shops, butchers, pubs and fish and chips shops.

 The Cellar is a small fine dining restaurant tucked away just off the main street of Anstruther.
-Also, you can get a proper Scottish meal at the Dreel Tavern.
+Also, you can get a proper Scottish meal at the Dreel Tavern

 One of the main attractions you will notice from the main street is Buckie’s House, also known as Shell House.